A first day of high spirits and higher birds

 Shoot manager Gonzalo led the morning briefing, covering the details you would expect, before drawing pegs and explaining the loader-and-secretario system.
 Each Gun has a loader positioned ahead and to one side with a table of cartridges, and a secretario behind with a clicker to count birds shot.
 Unlike the UK system where a team pays for a bag, at La Nava each Gun is priced on their share; they can shoot their allotted tally and decide independently whether to shoot overages.
 All shots and kills are tallied at day’s end, with individual ratios compared — often to much evening amusement — and then fed into La Nava’s unique calculation to determine the best Shot of the day.

-Heading to the First Drive
+Heading to the first drive

 A short drive brought us to the blinds, each marked with the iconic lollipops that block the low morning sun and act as Butt sticks.
 The first drive delivered classic redleg partridges in Spain: low to moderate height, very fast, agile and coming from every direction.
 The accomplished team shot a ratio of 2.86, extending to 3.02 on the return drive, which was steeper and more testing.